idcrook/shairport-sync-mqtt-display/python-flask-socketio-server/README.md

 install
 =======

-on computer where you want to run python webserver (in a git clone of this repo)
+Steps to run on computer for webserver (in a git clone of this repo).
+We rely on python3's built-in `venv` module for dependencies.

 ```bash
 cd python-flask-socketio-server